Louise149/test123/_episodes/video-lesson_1.md

 ---
-title: Video Lesson
+title: Video Lesson of Wonder
-teaching: null
+teaching: 30
-exercises: null
+exercises: 20
 duration: null
 summary: This template shows you how to include embedded videos in your lessons.
 questions: null
-objectives: null
+objectives:
+  - To show you a video lesson
 keypoints: null
 is-break: null
 ukrn_wb_rules: